SouthernMethodistUniversity/intro/README.md

 # Welcome to DHRI@SMU 2020 !
-* A Foundational Approach to Digital Humanities Research

 ## Before DHRI begins, please do the following
 * We will be using [Zoom](https://www.smu.edu/OIT/services/zoom) for discussion.